 There’s arguably nothing as uncomfortable as swamp ass — or, in plainer terms, an ultra sweaty crack.
 Unfortunately, in the middle of summer you don’t have much of a say in the muggy matter, but dermatologist Anthony Rossi has some tips on managing the moisture down under.
 Let’s get to the bottom of this!
 (Sorry.)

 First, let’s look at why that area becomes a steaming bog every summer.
 “The perineal area is one of those places on the body that sweats more than others,” Rossi explains.
 “Science isn’t exactly sure why that is, but there’s certainly not much ventilation, and there’s a lot of frictional heat caused by your butt cheeks rubbing together.”
-It doesn’t help that the sweat glands located in the perineal area, which are known as apocrine glands, also produce a thicker and stinkier perspiration.
+It doesn’t help that the sweat glands located in the perineal area, which are known as apocrine glands, also produce a thicker and stinkier type of perspiration.

-Worse yet, a constantly sweaty crack can cause a domino effect of anal issues, and yes, that’s as bad as it sounds.
+Worse yet, a constantly sweaty crack can cause a domino effect of issues, and yes, that’s as bad as it sounds.
 “Sweat trapped between your butt cheeks allows for an overgrowth of bacteria and yeast, which can eventually lead to a bad case of what dermatologists call pruritus ani, or intense anal itching.”
 Eek!